Bicycle helmets in Australia: Ongoing debate: after the laws

 Academics within and outside Australia continue to express professional opinions both supportive and in opposition of the laws.

 One opposition to the legislation is centred on shared bicycles in Brisbane and Melbourne.
 Shared bicycles are used about one tenth as much as is typical within areas without compulsory helmet laws.
 Various factors may be responsible.
 One response has been to improve the availability of helmets to users of bicycle-sharing schemes, while Brisbane City Council has suggested trialling helmet-free zones.
 In 2015, the Australian Senate included the helmet issue as part of an Inquiry (Personal choice and community impacts) and received many submissions (mainly opposed to the laws) and heard from various witnesses giving evidence both for and against the helmet laws.

 Research

 Studies of helmet use by injured cyclists were published from the late 1980s, some in Australia, both before and after helmet legislation.
 These have concluded both for and against the encouragement of bicycle helmet wearing and/or bicycle helmet legislation – the debate continues, without consensus.

+In 2020, Transport for NSW commenced a program of observational research and helmet use among bicycle riders as a safety performance indicator.